gwijthoff/sof_talk/sof_talk.md

 This was a formative moment for not only science fiction but media studies itself.
 In looking at the ways that amateur experimenter magazines sought to describe and reproduce the estranging effects of new technologies, we will witness the emergence of a critical discourse on media long before it became a topic of academic inquiry.

+[What was drawn upon in constructing an idea of the new?
+Look at these magazines' understanding of their own material specificities]

 * * * * * *

 # Dime Novel Heritage

+With most critical histories of science fiction focusing on European precursors such as utopian novels, the fantastic journey, and political satire, the dime novel remains one of the most understudied precursors to science fiction.
+This is perhaps also the case for the history of American fiction more broadly, considering Bruce Franklin’s influential argument that the dime novel was the dominant literary form in America between the Civil War and World War I.

-While the various types of fiction published in dime novels was too diverse to constitute a genre in and of itself, the reading habits and mode of production that grew up around the dime novels had just as much of an eventual influence on the early twentieth century science magazines as did their subject matter.
+While the various types of fiction published in dime novels was too diverse to constitute a genre in and of itself, the reading habits and mode of production that grew up around the dime novels had just as much of an eventual influence on the early twentieth century science fiction magazines as did their subject matter.
 In the astute observation of Bill Brown, the dime novel is

 >neither a genre per se (like the novel, the romance, the epic) nor simply a subgenre (like the sentimental novel or the detective novel) but rather a subgenre that is inseparable from its systematic modes of production and distribution.

-A remarkable history of dime novel production published in a 1904 issue of the New York-based little magazine The Bookman provides us with a portrait of this distribution, hinting at the idea that it was no coincidence that the dime novel blossomed in popularity the very year that the Civil War erupted:
+Take for instance this remarkable history of dime novel production published in a 1904 issue of the New York-based little magazine *The Bookman* provides us with a portrait of this distribution, hinting at the idea that it was no coincidence that the dime novel blossomed in popularity the very year that the Civil War erupted:

 >dime novels were sent to the army in the field by cords, like unsaved firewood.
 Compact in form, they were easily made up into immense bales, and shipped on any kind of freight car, canal-boat or country wagon.